jeraldinnemg/jeraldinnemg/README.md

 I've been learning to code for 2 years.
 I'm Certified tech developer student, career impulsed by Digital House, Mercado Libre and Globant

 *   🌍  I'm based in Argentina
+*   🎓  I have a degree in Chemical Enginnering.
+*   🧠  I'm learning Infraestructure and Cloud Computing.
+*   ⚡  I love running and workout
 *   ✉️  You can contact me at [jeraldinnemg@gmail.com](mailto:jeraldinnemg@gmail.com)
-*   🧠  I'm learning Infraestructure and Cloud.
-*   🤝  I'm open to collaborating on Fintech projects
-*   ⚡  I love running and workout

 ## My Skills